Marius Niculae: Sporting

 The start of the new season found Niculae continuing to struggle to find his spot in the first team squad.
 He played his first league match in a 0–2 away defeat against Vitória Setúbal on 12 September, coming off the bench in the 63rd minute.
 Two days later, he suffered another injury on his right foot while training.
-He came back on the field after a five-month break on 19 February 2005, in a goalless draw against Leiria, coming as a substitute for Ricardo Sá Pinto in the 81st minute.
+He came back on the field after a five-month break on 19 February 2005, in a goalless draw with Leiria, coming as a substitute for Ricardo Sá Pinto in the 81st minute.
 He made his first competitive start since his recovery nine days later, in an easy 4–0 home win against Estoril, scoring the first goal.
-On 14 April, he scored what it proved to be his final goal for Sporting, equalising with a powerful header in a 4–1 home win against Newcastle United.
+On 14 April, he scored what proved to be his final goal for Sporting, equalizing with a powerful header in a 4–1 home win against Newcastle United in the UEFA Cup quarter-finals.
 On 18 May, he came off the bench in the 73rd minute of the UEFA Cup final played on the home ground and lost by Sporting 1–3 over CSKA Moscow.
-He played his final match for the Lions four days later, playing 90 full minutes in a 2–4 home defeat against Nacional Madeira.
+He played his final match for The Lions four days later, appearing 90 full minutes in a 2–4 home defeat to Nacional Madeira.

-On 14 June, he announced he will leave the club at the end of the month, since he did not reached an agreement over a contract extension; Sporting was offering a new contract with 70% less payment, while he was willing to accept a 30% pay reduction.
-He ended up his four-year spell in Portugal, scoring 14 goals in 59 appearances in the league.
+On 14 June, he announced he would leave the club at the end of the month, since he did not reach an agreement over a contract extension; Sporting was offering a new contract with 70% less pay, while he was willing to accept a 30% pay reduction.
+He ended his four-year spell in Portugal, scoring 14 goals in 59 appearances in the league.
+During these years, he was also teammates with youngsters Ricardo Quaresma, Miguel Veloso and Cristiano Ronaldo, being roommates with the latter for a while in the team's training camps.

 Standard Liège

 On 31 August 2005, Niculae signed a one-year deal with Belgian First Division side Standard Liège, being given the number 9 shirt.
-He made his debut for Standard Liège in a 1–3 defeat against Beveren on 11 September.
+He made his debut for Standard Liège in a 1–3 defeat to Beveren on 11 September.
 He scored his first goal for Standard in a 2–0 cup victory against Olympic Charleroi on 11 November.
-His first league goal came on 21 January 2006, in a 1–2 home defeat against Zulte Waregem.
-Nine minutes since his substitution in, he scored his second league goal in a 2–0 away win against Beveren on 11 February.
-Eleven days later, he scored again against La Louvière maintaining his team on the first place.
-On 17 March, he scored the winning goal in a 1–0 home victory against Genk.
+His first league goal came on 21 January 2006, in a 1–2 home defeat to Zulte Waregem.
+Nine minutes since his substitution in, he scored his second league goal in a 2–0 away win over Beveren on 11 February.
+Eleven days later, he scored again against La Louvière keeping his team in first place.
+On 17 March, he netted the winning goal in a 1–0 home win over Genk.
 He managed to reach the semi-finals in the Belgian Cup with Standard while in the league he finished second.
-In May 2006, he refused a contract extension ending his spell in Belgium, scoring only five goals in 32 appearances in all competitions.
+In May 2006, he refused a contract extension, thus ending his spell in Belgium, scoring only five goals in 32 appearances in all competitions.